The statement below provides an overview of how we will treat the information you provide to us.

 How to make a complaint

-You can complain to the secretariat at the contact details above if you are unhappy with how we have used your data.
+You can complain to our Data Protection Officer at the contact details above if you are unhappy with how we have used your data.

 Information Commissioner’s Office